Enforced disappearance: Northern Ireland (UK) and Ireland

 "The Disappeared" is the name given to eighteen people abducted and killed by the Provisional IRA, the Irish National Liberation Army, and other Irish Republican organizations during the Troubles.

 The Independent Commission for the Location of Victims' Remains, established in 1999, is the body responsible for locating the disappeared.

-In 1999, the IRA admitted to killing nine of the disappeared and gave information on the location of these bodies, but only three bodies were recovered on that occasion, one of which had already been exhumed and placed in a coffin.
+In 1999, the Provisional IRA admitted to killing nine of the disappeared and gave information on the location of these bodies; but only three bodies were recovered on that occasion, one of which had already been exhumed and placed in a coffin.
 The best-known case was that of Jean McConville, a Belfast mother of 10, widowed a few months before she disappeared, who the IRA claimed was an informer.
 The search for her remains was abandoned in 1999, but her body was discovered in 2003, a mile from where the IRA had indicated, by a family out on a walk.
 Since then seven more victims have been found—one in 2008, three in 2010, one in 2014, two in 2015 and one in 2017.
 As of 2017, three have yet to be located.

 Qatar

-Women's rights activist Noof Al Maadeed who returned to Qatar in 2021 after voluntarily renouncing her asylum claim in the UK was last seen on 13 October 2021, weeks after arrival in Doha.
+Women's rights activist Noof Al Maadeed, who returned to Qatar in 2021 after voluntarily renouncing her asylum claim in the United Kingdom, was last seen on 13 October 2021, weeks after arrival in Doha.
 Her last communication with the outside world was in March 2023 through 4 social media posts on Twitter, now deleted.
-Since then her whereabouts are unknown and the Qatari authorities have not been able to confirm her status, despite pressure from human rights organizations.
+Her whereabouts since that time are unknown and the Qatari authorities have not been able to confirm her status, despite pressure from human rights organizations.

 Pakistan

-In Pakistan, the systematic practice of enforced disappearance in Pakistan originated in the era of military dictator General Pervez Musharraf.
-The extent of forced disappearances increased after the US invasion of Afghanistan in 2001.Enforced disappearances constitute a significant human rights issue in Pakistan, with the reported alleged cases exceeding 7,000 according to Commission of Inquiry on Enforced Disappearances however about 5000 of these cases have been resolved.
+The systematic practice of enforced disappearance in Pakistan originated in the era of military dictator General Pervez Musharraf.
+The extent of forced disappearances increased after the US invasion of Afghanistan in 2001.
+Enforced disappearances constitute a significant human rights issue in Pakistan.
+According to a 2021 blog page, the Commission of Inquiry on Enforced Disappearances has stated that it has received complaints of over 7,000 enforced disappearances since 2011, though it has also stated that about 4,800 of these cases have been resolved.

 Palestine

 In August 2015, four members of Hamas Armed wing were abducted in Sinai, Egypt.
 They were abducted by unidentified gunmen according to the Egyptian security officials.
 The abducted men were in a bus carrying fifty of the Palestinians from Rafah, to Cairo airport.

 Hamas confirmed that the four abducted Palestinians were heading to Cairo.
 The spokesman of the interior ministry Iyad al Bazom said "We urge the Egyptian interior ministry to secure the lives of the kidnapped passengers and free them".
 Until the moment, no group claimed responsibility for the kidnappings.

+In 2025, during the Gaza war, the UN expressed concern of reports that starving Palestinian civilians were being forcibly disappeared at aid sites run by the Gaza Humanitarian Foundation and assisted by the Israeli Defense Forces.